bchimentao/employee_analysis/README.md

 # Machine Learning Project

-The present notebook makes use of machine learning algorithms to predict attrition of employees, based on a Kaggle dataset called "Mobile Price Classification".
+The present notebook makes use of machine learning algorithms to predict attrition of employees, based on a Kaggle dataset called "Employee Analysis | Attrition Report".

 #### In order to run this model in **Linux** follow these steps: